DidierSpaier/EFI3M/README.md

 It should run in any Linux system including GRUB (I mean GRUB2).

+Caveat: chainloading to boot loaders written by elilo (like those found in Slackware and derivatives) needs grub-2.02, this doen't work with grub-2.00.

 For questions or issues, send en email to the author: didier~at~slint~dot~fr.